Nonsuch 22: Design

 Nonsuch 22 showing the hull arrangement, mast location, bowsprit and the wishbone boom.

-The Nonsuch 22 is a small recreational keelboat, built predominantly of fiberglass.
+The Nonsuch 22 is a small, built predominantly of fiberglass.
 It has a catboat rig, an unstayed mast, with a wishbone boom, a plumb stem, a square transom, an internally-mounted spade-type rudder controlled by a wheel and a fixed fin keel.
 It displaces 5000 lb and carries 1800 lb of ballast.

 The wishbone boom fulfills the role of a traditional boom and vang, as the angled wishbone cane be tensioned downwards to maintain sail shape when sailing downwind.
 The wishbone boom also provides additional head clearance for the crew.

 The boat has a draft of 3.67 ft with the standard keel fitted.

 The boat is fitted with an 8 hp Westerbeke diesel engine or a 10 hp outboard motor for docking and maneuvering.
 The fuel tank holds 15 u.s.gal and the fresh water tank has a capacity of 23 u.s.gal.

 The design has a large cabin for a 22-foot boat, including an enclosed head and a small galley.
 During production the boat went through a re-design to correct deficiencies that had resulted from scaling the 22 down from the original 30-foot design.
 In giving it stand-up headroom, the original 22 was too tall for its beam and the headroom and overall coach house height was reduced in later versions produced.

 The design has a PHRF racing average handicap of 240 with a high of 252 and low of 225.
 It has a hull speed of 6.07 kn.